AresMUSH/aresmush/plugins/chargen/help/en/apps.md

 - submit
 - approve
 - approval
+- apply
+- application
 ---
 # Character Applications

-This game uses an Applications system for character approvals.
-As you are going through character creation, you can review your application.
+This game uses a web-based applications system for character approvals.

+Log in to the web portal with your character name and password, then visit [Chargen](spiritlakemu.com/chargen) to complete your application online.
+As you are going through character creation, you can save and review your application.
 The system will flag common issues.

-`app` - Shows a summary of your character application and any issues.

-Once you're happy with your character, you can submit it for review.
-Application admins will make sure it's a good fit for the game's theme, that the skills are reasonable given the background, and that you haven't missed anything important in chargen.

-`app/submit` - Submits your application.

-You can't make further changes while your app is under review.
-If you realize you need to change something, you can withdraw or un-submit your application.
-Make the necessary changes using the chargen commands.
-The app will be on hold while you do this, and you can use the submit command again when you're done.

-`app/unsubmit` - Un-submit your application.